-The next Bazaar will be on 7 September 2014.
+The next market will be on 5 October 2014.

 Black Head Bazaar is known as the best market in the Manning.
 It is held on the first Sunday each month from September to May in beautiful Wylie Breckenridge Park at Black Head.
 There is a wide variety of stalls selling a wide variety of wares: fresh farm picked fruit and vegetables, handmade clothing and jewellery, cakes, biscuits, slices, great food, BBQ and fantastic coffee.
 The market opens at 8am and finishes 1pm.
 When the park is wet the Bazaar is cancelled – please listen to ABC local radio for information.
 The Bazaar is organised by Hallidays Point Landcare Group Inc to raise money for community environmental and beautification projects.
 Not-for-profit groups do not pay a stall fee.
 Stallholders must read and follow all requirements in the Black Head Bazaar Policy, which can be viewed or downloaded here.
 You may not set up unless you agree to follow all directions given by the organisers of the Bazaar.

 Stallholder information is available as a message on 0468 312 452.
 No return calls are made until one week before the Bazaar.
 Stallholders must have a copy of a current market stall public liability Insurance policy before they will be allowed to set up.